| Caveat: science is ever changing and this piece was

 crystals trap natural gases under conditions of high pressure and low

 temperature and are found mainly in sea-floor sediments and permafrost.
+It is interesting

 to note that in the Earth's ancient atmosphere there was very little or